awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Modules.md

 ![Images/Update_stack.png](/Cost/300_Optimization_Data_Collection/Images/Update_stack.png)
 {{% /expand%}}

+### How to Update IAM Policies in OptimizationManagementDataRoleStack
 {{%expand "How to Update IAM Policies in OptimizationManagementDataRoleStack" %}}
 ### How to Update IAM Policies in OptimizationManagementDataRoleStack
 The IAM Roles created in the previous section need to be updated with the relevant permissions.